lorenzgerber/beacon-elixir/README.md

 createdb elixir_beacon_dev -h 127.0.0.1 -p 5432 -U postgres
 createdb elixir_beacon_testing -h 127.0.0.1 -p 5432 -U postgres
 ```
-NOTE: If you want to use a different name, user or your Postgres server is listening to a different port, please, replace the values in the prevoius command.
+NOTE: If you want to use a different name, user or your Postgres server is running in a different host or is listening to a different port, please, replace the values in the previous command.

+* These are the most common options used in the commands of this section:
+  * <code>-d</code> database name (depending on the command the database name will be specified with this option).
+  * <code>-h</code> hostname or IP of the machine where the Postgres server is running.
+  * <code>-p</code> port that the Postgres server is listening to.
+  * <code>-U</code> user name that will be used to connect to the database.
+Depending on the command it might be required to be a superuser (i. e. postgres).

 * Create a user that will be used by the application to connect to the databases just created:
 ```
 createuser -P microaccounts_dev
 ```
-This command will propt for the password of the new user.
+This command will prompt for the password of the new user.

 * Log in each of the databases and grant privileges to a normal user (that is, not a super user), i. e. the user just created in the previous step:
 ```